hagsfdf/aws-bigdata/udemy/2-collection.md

 So if the kinesis data stream has N shards, then consumer application A makes GetRecords() request to the shard number 1, and the shard 1 is responsible for providing the data.
 (This is polling mechanism)

 - GetRecords returns up to 10MB of data ( then throttle for 5 seconds ) or up to 10000 records.
 (5 second = 10MB/2MB(throughput))
-- Maximum of 5 GetRecords API calls per shard per second = 200ms latency
+- Maximum of 5 GetRecords API calls(= transactions) per shard per second = 200ms latency
 - **If 5 consumers application consume from the same shard, means every consumer can poll once a second (200ms * 5) and receive less than 400KB/s (=2MB / 5))**

 ### KCL (Kinesis Client Library)